HISTORY OF WOODSTOCK

 Where were you in ’69?

 UPDATE: Here’s a story on the 40th-anniversary reunion at Woodstock.
 Woodstock 50, intended to begin on this date in 2019, was canceled.
 Woodstock 2020 was canceled due to COVID-19.
-Woodstock 2021 concert lineup has been announced.
+Woodstock 2021 concert lineup was announced.

 Bill Petro, your friendly neighborhood historian